zulip/zulip/docs/README.md

 `http://localhost:9991/help/foo` to see the latest version of `foo.md` rendered.

-Since raw HTML is supported in Markdown, you can include arbitraty HTML in your documentation in order to do fancy things like highlighting an important aspect of your code.
+Since raw HTML is supported in Markdown, you can include arbitrary HTML in your documentation in order to do fancy things like highlighting an important aspect of your code.
 We'll likely add a library of common components over time, which will be documented